NRLMMD-GEOIPS/geoips/docs/source/devguide/documentation_strategy.rst

 enforce numpy docstring formatting.
 Sphinx is used to validate the formatting and syntax within RST files themselves.

+Corresponding configuration files for both black and flake8 can be found in the geoips directory ``.config/``.

 All branches must pass the ``geoips/tests/utils/check_code.sh`` script prior to any Pull Requests being approved and merged.
 Please ensure this script has a successful 0 return as you develop code within the GeoIPS